luiserojas74/tableau-challenge/README.md

 <img src="https://i.ibb.co/0qQ8TMN/story1.png" width="600" height="400">

 Here, as we can notice:
--There are more subscribers than regular customers.
+- There are more subscribers than regular customers.
--Since the beginning of the pandemics the ridership has decreased 69% -There was a high peak between August and October, perhaps caused by the closure of most businesses.
+- Since the beginning of the pandemics the ridership has decreased 69%
+- There was a high peak between August and October, perhaps caused by the closure of most businesses.

 <img src="https://i.ibb.co/gZ0KJVJ/story2.png" width="600" height="400">